kitproj/kit/docs/reference/pod.md

 ### targets

 A list of files this task will create.
-If these exist, the task is skipped.
+If these exist, and they're newer than the watched files, the task is skipped.

 `targets`